Salesflare/hapi-plugin-mysql/README.md

 ## What
 Attaches a connection to every request.
 Can also automaticly start a transaction.
+With the `useTransactions` property.

 ## How
 ```javascript